 - Theft of or damage to possessions that are left unattended in a public place

-- Any possessions related to your business or trade
+- Any tools or equipment for your business or job

 - Damage caused by your pets